bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 ## Before Vs During and after pandemic
-Figure 3 is a distribution of the above identifed topics by pandemic period.
+Figure 3 is a distribution of the above identified topics by pandemic period.

   - The focus before pandemic was on  UTI and nursing homes, pneumonia and upper respiratory tract infections, and antibiotic prescription practices.

   - During and after the pandemic, there's a shift that prioritizes antibiotic prescription practices, followed by UTIs and nursing homes, and then pneumonia.